pauliacomi/pyGAPS/docs/manual/adsorbate.rst

 This list is populated as import-time with the adsorbates stored in the internal database.
 The user can also add their own adsorbate to the list, or upload it to the database for permanent storage.

-For a complete list of methods and individual descriptions look at the :ref:`reference <adsorbate-ref>`.
+For a complete list of methods and individual descriptions look at the :class:`~pygaps.classes.adsorbate.Adsorbate` reference.

 .. _adsorbate-manual-create: